LynkerIntel/IOOS-Cloud-Sandbox/DEPLOYMENT.md

 **AWS credentials with the neccessary permissions:**<br>
 If you are the owner of the AWS account and/or have full admin permissions this shouldn't be a problem.
 Otherwise, talk to your AWS admin about obtaining the needed permissions.

+#TODO What ARE those permissions?

 Install the Terraform CLI: <br>
 https://www.terraform.io/downloads.html

+#TODO Which version of terraform?

 #### Clone this repository: <br>